llama-bot/llama-bot-docs/docs/3-bot/2-setting-up.md

 yarn start
 ```

-If everything is set up correctly, this should start the bot and load all the cogs.
-[Web Interface](/docs/web-interface/overview) will not work if the [API](/docs/api/overview) is not set up.
+If everything is set up correctly, this should start the bot.

 ## More info